Contrast-Security-OSS/docs/content/user/agent/java/install/CloudFoundry.md

 This may take some time to deploy.

-## Step 2: Apps Manager Instructions
+## Step 2: Apps manager instructions
 Now that we have successfully deployed the service broker we can create services to bind the credentials to an application.
 Navigate to your Pivotal Apps Manager instance.

-Go to the marketplace tab.
+Go to the **Marketplace** tab.
 A Contrast service broker option should now be present.
 ![Apps Manager Marketplace](./instructions/marketplace.png "Contrast Security Service Broker in the marketplace")
 <a href="assets/images/Pivotal_Marketplace.png" rel="lightbox" title="Contrast Security service broker in the marketplace"><img class="thumbnail" src="assets/images/Pivotal_Marketplace.png"/></a>

-Click the Contrast service broker option to see the available plans.
+Click the **Contrast service broker** option to see the available plans.
 These plans are the same that were entered in the Ops Manager.
 Select the plan you want to bind to an application by clicking the **Select this Plan** button.
 ![Select Plan](./instructions/select_plan.png "Selecting a plan to bind")
 <a href="assets/images/Pivotal_Select_Plan.png" rel="lightbox" title="Selecting a plan to bind"><img class="thumbnail" src="assets/images/Pivotal_Select_Plan.png"/></a>